Shaken and served over ice.

 The nice thing about cocktails that were invented more recently, as in after World War II, is their history is much simpler to track and origins easier to pin down.
 Still, when drinks become world renowned you’re going to have multiple claims vouching for credit.

-One fun story that is probably more folklore than truth dates back the 1800s and involves the Puerto Rican pirate Roberto Cofresí, aka El Pirata Cofresí - a Robin Hood of his day who stole from Merchant ships to enrich the poor.
-In addition to being charitable, he apparently also had a knack for cocktails and was said to have devised a drink of rum, pineapple, and coconut to ease to stresses of his crew.
+One fun story that is probably more folklore than truth dates back to the 1800s and involves the Puerto Rican pirate Roberto Cofresí, aka El Pirata Cofresí - a Robin Hood of his day who stole from Merchant ships to enrich the poor.
+In addition to being charitable, he apparently also had a knack for cocktails and was said to have devised a drink of rum, pineapple, and coconut to ease the stress of his crew.
 But before the recipe could be copied down he was executed in 1825.

 There are other claims to the title of Piña Colada inventor, but the debate seems to be more or less settled that it was created by bartender Ramon “Monchito” Marrero Perezin in 1954 (or thereabouts) at the Caribe Hilton Hotel in San Juan, Puerto Rico.
 Though honorable mention should also go to Puerto Rico's political and economic climate at the time, which made some indirect contributions.
 They had just become a Commonwealth in 1952 and were in the process of trying to jumpstart and diversify their economy.
-One area they were targeting was tourism and incentives were offered to lure to hotels to be built there.
+One area they were targeting was tourism and incentives were offered to lure hotels to be built there.
 The Caribe Hilton was the crown jewel of this project.

 With the Piña Colada's luscious palatability undeniable, it was soon named the welcome drink given to all the hotel's visitors (the former welcome cocktail was the “Caribe Welcome” a similar drink which contained rum, coconut water, lime juice and apricot brandy, but no pineapple - it's not bad).
 This exposure during Puerto Rico’s rise as a tourist destination was a major contributing element to the Piña Colada’s success.
 The celebrities and journalists it attracted helped to spread the fantasy of the Caribbean vacation - of which the Piña Colada was an integral cog.
 The timing was right and the Piña Colada took off.